NithyaAla/vox_graph/README.md

 # 🎤 VoxGraph

-VoxGraph is a full-stack AI demo that converts speech into a **structured knowledge graph**.
+VoxGraph is a full-stack AI application that converts speech into a **structured knowledge graph**.
 Users provide a public audio URL, and the app:

 1. Transcribes the audio using **Mistral Voxtral**.
 2. Extracts entities and relations with **Mistral chat models**.